jamesdesigns/james-graphql-server/README.md

-# GraphQL Prisma Server
+# SpaceX Product Prisma Server

-## SpaceX Retail Store
-A retail store that sells SpaceX clothing.
+To start the server:
+ 1. npm dockerStart
+ 2. npm run deploy

+Enter localhost:4466 in the browser to test mutations

 ## Routes